 To give an example of how differently a biblical anthropologist reads the Bible, consider the “begats” of Genesis 4 and 5.
 Most readers of the Bible skip over this list of first-born sons because they find the names difficult and the information boring.
 An anthropologist, on the other hand, will look here for clues as to the kinship pattern of these Afro-Asiatic rulers.
 This involves making diagrams which are used to analysis the pattern to draw conclusions.
 I execute the diagrams following E.L.
 Schusky’s Manual for Kinship Analysis.

 A biblical anthropologist seeks data as does every scientist.
-The data often suggests a hypothesis which requires investigation in other related disciplines, such as genetics, climate studies, migration studies and linguistics.
+The data often suggests a hypothesis which requires investigation in related disciplines such as genetics, climate studies, migration studies and linguistics.
 The Afro-Asiatic languages share many common roots and these languages were spoken by Abraham's ancestors.
 The Afro-Asiatic languages include Akkadian, Amharic, ancient Egyptian, Arabic, Aramaic, Assyrian, Babylonian, Berber, Chadic, Kushitic, Ethiopic, Hahm, Hausa, Hebrew, Omotic, Phoenician, and Ugaritic.
 The language of Nimrod's territory was Akkadian.
-Genesis 10 designates Nimrod as a son of Kush.
-Nimrod established his kingdom in the Tigris-Euphrates River Valley and Abraham is descended from this great ruler.
+Nimrod was a Kushite kingdom builder who established his kingdom in the Tigris-Euphrates River Valley.
+Abraham is descended from this Kushite ruler.

 B. B. Lal, contends that the Dravidians came from southern Egypt and Sudan (ancient Nubia).
 Lal writes: "At Timos the Indian team dug up several megalithic sites of ancient Nubians which bear an uncanny resemblance to the cemeteries of early Dravidians which are found all over Western India from Kathiawar to Cape Comorin.
 The intriguing similarity extends from the subterranean structure found near them.
 Even the earthenware ring-stands used by the Dravidians and Nubians to hold pots were identical."